biddy1618/newsProject/readme.md

 ## 26-06-2021
 * Finally finished testing, now need to implement function that will flawlessly crawl the data and save to DB.

+## 27-06-2021
+* Function that will flawlessly crawl the website and save to DB is implemented (seemingly)
+* Now need to leave the crawler active over night or day to crawl data for several years.
+Maybe should first test it for one year, we will see.